• Tue. Feb 3rd, 2026

 A SHANGHAI-CLASS CRUISER: Originally built for the Peninsular and Oriental Steam Navigation Company, the HMS Himalaya was a 3,438 gross register ton iron steam crew passenger ship.
 It became a steam cruiser for the British Royal Navy after they purchased the vessel in 1854.

 AN ESSENTIAL A TROOP SHIP: The steam cruiser went on to serve as a troop ship for the British Navy.
 Serving for four decades, it supported operations during the ‘Second Opium War’ and carried troops all over the British Empire of the time.
-These locations included India, South Africa, the Gold Coast, and North America.
+This included India, South Africa, the Gold Coast, and North America.

 Copyright infringement!